Borgo Mosnel: winery and organic wines in Franciacorta

 In this pleasant path among the green there is a sixteenth-century fountain, a tufa glacier and a belvedere overlooking the internal vineyard, characterized by Pinot Noir vines.

-The vineyards of Mosnel they are almost all gathered around the company, so much so that a large part of them can be embraced from the windows of the loggia.
+The vineyards of Mosnel they are almost all gathered around the company, so much so that a large part of it can be embraced from the window of the loggia.
 It is about 40 hectares of vineyards conducted all according to the organic viticulture.
 The altitude is around 250 meters above sea level, practically a soft carpet that rests on the main morainic amphitheater.

 The choice to raise their vineyards according to organic viticulture is the result of a sensitivity to 360 °, a vision that led Mosnel to consistently perform many other coordinated actions.

 The history of Borgo Mosnel